killme2008/ewok/README.md

 	 /ewok
 		/app1
 				/192-168-1-100 -- 0		[ledger id]
 					 /ownership   				[Ephemeral node]
 				/192-168-1-101 -- 1
 				  	 /ownership
 		/app2
 				/192-168-1-135 -- 99
 				/192-168-1-136 -- 100
 					/ownership
 				......

-And ewok use bookkeeper to write transaction log,it writes a TransactionLogRecord as an entry to ledger.If it write failed,it just create a new ledger and copy all dangling transactions to the new ledger.
+And ewok use bookkeeper to write transaction logs,it writes a TransactionLogRecord as an entry to ledger.If it write failed,it just create a new ledger and copy all dangling transactions to the new ledger.

 #Configuration